makgill/pc/_posts/2021-08-21-aphorisms.md

 <br>

 <p>7.
-The scariest person in the world is the one who wants to help you without your consent.
+The scariest man in the world is the one who wants to help you without your consent.